julianhilgemann/projects/README.md

 ## Possible Future Directions

+- testpush

 Once the basic pipeline is done the following extensions are planned

 - Integrating Airflow or dagster into the whole stack to streamline the data retrieval and dbt transformations
 - containerization of the tools using docker for reproducibility
 - cloud deployment and resource management using k8s on azure
 - integrating PBI Service or open source/low cost with metabase